xluckydegen/launchpad-contracts/readme.md

 ### Invariants

+#### Assumptions, simplifications

+1. Currently we do not aim to fuzz multiple distributions running simultaneously (to simplify fuzzing process for now).
+2. Regarding to the point 1, we do not fuzz multiple claims at once, i.e. `claimMultiple` in [Distribution](./contracts/v2/DistributionV2.sol).
+3. `emergencyImportClaims` needs to be as flexible as possible for unexpected emergency situation, thus it is not the subject of fuzzing campaign.

 Below is the list of invariants:

 #### 1. Claims and Claiming Process

 - [x] 1.
 Users cannot claim more tokens than their `maxAmount`
 - [x] 2.
 User cannot claim if `enabled` flag in `DistributionData` is set to `true`.
 - [ ] 3.
-User cannot claim more tokens proportionally to `tokensDistributable`. i.e. user's balance after claim must be always equal to the tokens claime.
+User cannot claim more tokens proportionally to `tokensDistributable`. i.e. user's balance after claim must be always equal to the tokens claimable in the given round.
 - [x] 4.
 User's token balance must always increase after successful claim.
+- [x] 5.
+Distribution's token balance must always decrease after successful claim.

 #### 2. Token and Distribution Consistency